prasadpiyer/prasadpiyer.science/_pages/lab-instruments.md

 author_profile: false
 ---

-Our laboratory is equipped with state-of-the-art instrumentation for nanophotonics, quantum optics, and ultrafast spectroscopy research.
-Below is a comprehensive list of major instruments available in our facility.
+Our laboratory is equipped with instrumentation for nanophotonics, quantum optics, and ultrafast spectroscopy research.
+Below is a list of major instruments available in our facility.

 <style>
 .instrument-specs {